muhammadrehanahmed989-bit/ai-prompt-library/README.md

-# AI Prompt Library
+# 🤖 AI Prompt Library

-A collection of useful AI prompts for:
+A curated collection of AI prompts for digital marketing, branding, content creation, and productivity.

+## 📌 Categories

-- Digital Marketing
+- 🎯 Digital Marketing
-- Content Creation
+- ✍️ Content Creation
-- LinkedIn Branding
+- 💼 LinkedIn Branding
-- Logo Design
+- 🎨 Logo Design
-- Business Ideas
+- 💡 Business Ideas
-- Productivity
+- ⚡ Productivity

-## About
+## 🚀 About This Project

-This project is a personal collection of high-quality AI prompts created to explore the use of Artificial Intelligence in marketing, branding, and content creation.
+This project is a personal collection of AI prompts created to explore how Artificial Intelligence can improve creativity, marketing, and digital workflows.

+The goal is to learn, experiment, and share useful AI resources.

+## 📂 Files Included

+- logo-prompts.md → AI prompts for logo and brand design
+- marketing-prompts.md → Digital marketing prompts
+- linkedin-prompts.md → Personal branding and LinkedIn prompts

-## Author
+## 👨‍💻 Author

 Muhammad Rehan Ahmed

-## Goal
+## 🎯 Goal

-Learning, building, and sharing AI-powered resources.
+Learning • Building • Growing with AI and technology.